logancalldev/gulp-starter-typescript/README.md

 1. In terminal run, "bower install -S <<dependency>>"
 2. In "Gulpfile.js", locate the "MOVE BOWER DEPENDENCIES" gulp task
 	1. Duplicate "JQUERY DEPENDENCY"
-	2. Update "gulp.src" and "gulp.dest" to be sure the dependency is copied to the correct assets folder
+	2. Update "gulp.src" and "gulp.dest" to be sure the dependency is copied to the correct assets folder.

 ##Add images to project